Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 The career of an accounting assistant

-What is an accounting assistant?
 Accounting assistants are entry-level finance professionals who handle basic accounting duties.
 Their tasks typically involve preparing financial records, conducting office administration, and handling cash.
-Accounting assistants may work closely with individuals or as part of accounting departments in large businesses or accounting firms.
+They may work closely with individuals or as part of accounting departments in large businesses or accounting firms.

-What does an accounting assistant do?
+hat does an accounting assistant do?
 The answer depends on the employer, but responsibilities typically include basic accounting and administrative tasks that support a qualified accountant or accounting department.
 A supervisor, such as a staff accountant or accounting manager, typically determines the tasks an accounting assistant performs.
-An accounting assistant's activities can vary from day to day depending on the role.
+Accounting assistant activities can vary from day-to-day depending on the role.
 However, the tasks featured on a typical accounting assistant job description may include the following:

 - Prepare and send invoices, credit memos, and purchase orders.

 - Process company receipts, sales invoices, and payments from customers and suppliers.